 Wet floor caution sign in a store aisle representing a slip and fall accident hazard in Missouri

-A slip and fall accident can happen in seconds, but the consequences can follow you for months or even years.
-If you fell on someone else’s property in Missouri because of a hazardous condition, the steps you take in the hours and days after the accident will shape your ability to recover compensation for your injuries.
+A slip and fall accident happens in seconds, but the consequences can follow you for months, or even years.
+If you were hurt on someone else’s property, what you do next is critical.
+The shock and embarrassment might tempt you to downplay the incident, but this can be a serious mistake.
+The steps you take in the hours and days after the fall will directly shape your ability to recover compensation for your injuries.
+It’s time to prioritize your health and protect your legal rights.

 Contact The Law Office of Chad G. Mann today for a free consultation about your slip and fall accident in Missouri.